xyzshantaram/leo/README.md

 * formatted text output with arbitrary wrapping support
 * The lack of tabbed browsing is a feature
 * Comes with a built-in pager!
+* Lets you save a list of URLs to a file for further viewing / opening in another window